-Examination Guidelines for Trademarks Article 4(1)(viii) (Name of Another Person)
+Examination Guidelines for Trademarks

+Article 4(1)(viii) (Name of Another Person)

-- 1. "Another person" in this paragraph means any person who actually exists and includes any foreigner. - 2.
-Where an applicant's own name is the same as that of another person, the consent of another person concerned is required. - 3.
-In determining the degree of "famous," the relationship of the name with goods or services is taken into consideration.
+1. "Another person" means a person who actually exists other than the applicant him/herself and includes not only natural persons (including foreigners) and corporations but also associations without capacity.

+2. Where an applicant's own name is the same as that of another person, the consent of another person concerned is required.